 When people think of a pet fox they usually picture a red fox or perhaps the tiny fennec fox.
 But over the years a new kind of pet fox has been developed.
 A domesticated fox was bred by the Institute of Cytology and Genetics in Novosibirsk, Russia through decades of selective breeding.
 A Las Vegas, Nevada distributor called SibFox was set up to bring these foxes to the U.S. The process of purchasing one of these rare foxes has since become more direct, although still very challenging, and SibFox no longer handles sales.

 The Las Vegas, Nevada based company that acted as a liaison and distributor of tame Siberian pet foxes was called SibFox.
-SibFox distributed their tame foxes from the Institute of Cytology and Genetics in Novosibirsk, Russia and were said to be the official distributors of the tame Siberian pet fox.
+At one time they were listed on the website of the Institute of Cytology and Genetics in Novosibirsk as official distributors of the tame Siberian pet fox.